chiunaomi/Revamping-Tron-AI/docs/index.md

 For a more detailed description of our project and process, click [here](details.md)

 # Creating a Tron AI
 `Revamping-Tron-AI` is a remake of the classic arcade game Tron with a few twists.
+Based off of the the sub-game Tron Light Cycles, the classic player vs. CPU gameplay is mirrored with the inclusion of additional players.

 # Getting Started
 ## Installing Pygame